 .

-CSV files for commits and issues can also be downloaded from the project or working group pages.
+CSV files can also be downloaded from the project or working group pages.
 File includes headers, which make them easy to import in any BI tool (e.g. spreadsheets, or dedicated data visualisation products) or in any programming language (e.g. Python and Pandas dataframes).

 Importing the list of commits for project Eclipse Kuksa into a dataframe: